 An hon. member: That is refreshing.

-Mr. Peter Fragiskatos: It is refreshing, and if we were to canvass the opinion of colleagues on this side of the House, my hon. colleague across the way would find that all of us feel the same way.
+Mr. Peter Fragiskatos: Madam Speaker, it is refreshing, and if we were to canvass the opinion of colleagues on this side of the House, my hon. colleague across the way would find that all of us feel the same way.

 The opposition plays a very important role, and within that, opposition day motions play a very important role.
 This is especially the case during times of crisis.
 It is an opportunity for the opposition to have an entire day to raise matters that are meaningful, and to put forward ideas that actually matter and that have an impact on the direction of the country.